-11.2.3 Sample Processing in the lab
+11.2.3 Processing to place soil samples into the Archive

-Always wear gloves when handling soil for the TIS soil archive.
+Always wear gloves when handling soil for the TIS Soil Archive.
 Gloves can be removed and destroyed using an appropriate method as defined in NEON's USDA APHIS soil permit, whereas it is much harder to appropriately dispose of quarantined soil on your hands.

-It is preferable that all data and metadata recorded during this procedure be entered directly into electronic form (rather than a data sheet, which must then be transcribed to electronic form), as this will eliminate a potential source of errors.
-If a data sheet is used, the original data sheet shall be archived within the NEON soil archive.

-All materials (including trays, sieves, and spoons/spatulas) must be cleaned in between processing each sample to avoid cross-contamination.
-If soap is used for cleaning it shall be phosphate-free.
-Do not use quaternary ammonia for sterilizing soil or equipment used for the TIS Soil Archive to minimize the risk of contaminating the archive samples.
+- 1. To minimize contamination, all materials that come into contact with the soil samples (e.g., trays for drying, spoon/spatulas, storage containers) shall be clean and un-corroded.
+Materials made of glass and corrosion resistant metal, not plastic, shall be used to process and store samples whenever possible.
+Glass and metal are recommended since they are unlikely to contaminate the soil samples or compromise any future analyses that may be performed on the samples.
+To avoid cross-contamination among soil samples, all materials shall be cleaned prior to processing the next sample.
+If soap is used for cleaning it shall be phosphate-free (e.g., Alconox).
+Quaternary ammonia must NOT be used for sterilizing soil or equipment used for the TIS Soil Archive to minimize the risk of contaminating the archive samples.
 Equipment or material used in procedures where quaternary ammonia is used must not be used for processing or storing TIS Soil Archive samples.
 Immediately prior to use, all materials shall be wiped with 95% ethanol.

-- 1. Put on lab gloves.
-Make sure the drying trays, data sheets, pencil, scissors/blades, and shipping container are accessible. - 2.
-Open the shipping container(s) and remove the soil samples.
+Make sure the drying trays, data sheets, pencil, scissors/blades, and shipping container are accessible. - Open the shipping container(s) and remove the soil samples.
 Ensure that none of the samples have leaked during transit.
 If a leak or leaks have occurred note the affected sample(s) on the data sheet, and collect the sample if possible (i.e., if the sample appears uncontaminated).

+Title: Field and Lab Procedure and F Protocol: TIS Soil Archiving Date: 8/27/2015 NEON Doc. #: NEON.DOC.000325 Author: Ed Ayers Revision: C